 Yes to prenup

-Prenuptial agreement is a legal document made between two people before their marriage, which states that they won’t have any right on the other party’s current possessions in case of future divorce or death.
+Prenuptial agreement is a legal document made between two people before their marriage, which states that they won’t have any right to the other party’s current possessions in case of future divorce or death.
+It is usually set up by a law firm that specializes in separation such as Musson Law or even your local lawyer.
 It seems pretty plausible and practical, which, in all honesty, it is.
 Legally speaking, there are no apparent disadvantages of prenup.
 Emotionally on the other hand, things might not be so simple.

 Opting for a prenup is a great idea if both you and your partner are independent, know what you want in life and have absolute trust in each other.
 Basically, if both of you are two practical and reasonable people, there shouldn’t be any problem with either side.
 What’s more, in this case, making a prenuptial agreement can only strengthen your bond and make you that much willing to create something together.
 It’s also natural to want to protect your interests in case the worst comes to worst.
 Moreover, not only do prenups protect the two parties entering marriage, but their children as well.
 Therefore, if you both can look at prenup as something that can only secure your future life together, it can be nothing but your friend.